kojodoc/kojodoc.github.io/tutorials/lessons-level2/oo-programming.md

 **Q3b.** Can you identify the interface vs implementation in the above code?

+**Q3c.** Can you identify the message-passing in the above code?

-**Q3c.** Can you identify the inheritance in the above code?
+**Q3d.** Can you identify the inheritance in the above code?

-**Q3d.** Can you identify the composition in the above code?
+**Q3e.** Can you identify the composition in the above code?

-**Q3e.** Can you identify the polymorphism in the above code?
+**Q3f.** Can you identify the polymorphism in the above code?

 ---

 ### Explanation

 * The core abstraction above is `Shape`.
 It is defined using a trait, which is similar to an `interface` in Java.
-The `Shape` abstraction defines the interface via which a user of a Shape can interact with the given shape.
+The `Shape` abstraction defines the interface via which a user of a Shape can interact with the given shape, by passing messages to it via the methods defined in the interface.
 * `Shape` has two different implementations - `Square` and `Circle`, each of which `extends` or inherits from `Shape`.
 * `Shape` provides an implementation of `draw` and `move`, which are inherited (and do not need to be defined again) by `Square` and `Circle`.
 * Every shape has a Picture `pic` within it (via composition) when can be used to draw and move the shape on the stage.
-* The two `repeatFor` calls show polymorphism in action, as both `Square` and `Circle` (which are *poly morphs* or different forms of `Shape`) are handled in exactly the same way.
+* The two `repeatFor` calls show polymorphism in action, as both `Square` and `Circle` (which are *poly morphs* or different forms of `Shape`) are handled in exactly the same way through calls (message-passing) to the `draw`, `printShape`, and `move` methods.

 ---